TurboGears/tg2docs/docs/main/Extensions/Geo/FeatureServerTutorial.rst

 Point your browser to http://localhost:8080/demo.html.
 You should now be able to view, create and modify features using featureserver running inside your TG2 app.

-.. todo:: Add authentication and authorization notes
+.. todo:: Difficulty: Medium.
+Add authentication and authorization notes

 .. _GeoAlchemy: http://geoalchemy.org>
 .. _PostGIS: http://postgis.refractions.net/